 Managing the Snowfall

 It’s been hard lately to post content to youtube (this is my channel for those who don’t know) or even on here regularly.
-The work outside has kept me very busy.
-This photo here was taken I believe during one of our first snowfalls this winter.
+The work outside has kept us very busy this winter.
+This photo here was taken I believe during one of our first snowfalls of this winter.
 It was a snowfall that I did not expect, which is why my car is parked outside!!!
 We now have about 4x as much snow and besides the ground, we have to keep shoveling off the roof of the home and garage so they do not collapse.
 That in itself is a massive amount of work to keep up with – and we were using a roof rake.
 But, it stopped working (too much snow) so we had to take the ladder out and go on the roof to shovel it off.
 If you were to fall off you would likely be fine as the snow is so deep at least!
-My son and I love snow in itself, though the workload is unmanageable to be honest.
-If you have any sort of injuries, they will be exacerbated.
-If I leave the driveway unshoveled ever, I will not be able to get out with my car.
-So it is a necessity.
+The reality of living here is that although it is gorgeous, it is tough.

-Internet Service and challenges
+Internet Service and Challenges

-Garbage Pickup & septic
+Garbage Pickup & Septic

 Building More Rooms